Most dogs lead happy lives, but modern life can be noisy and confusing.

-From your new job to your new baby, even small lifestyle changes can prove stressful for your pet
+From your new job to your new baby, even small lifestyle changes.

 After surgery, pets need to stay calm and rest to help recovery

-The environmental changes your pet experiences when boarding or kennelling can be very stressful
+The environmental changes your pet experiences when boarding or kennelling.

 At VetPlus we believe vets are best placed to advise on the best course of action for your pet.
 Dogs who show signs of fear when they have no reason to be scared could have a phobia.
 Phobias are irrational responses where their fear may be disproportionate to the situation.
 For example many people are scared of spiders (arachnophobia), even though most spiders pose very little actual risk to humans.